monjurulkarim/crack-localization/README.md

 - pil
 - matplotlib
 <br>
+We will create class activation maps to highlight the crack location.
 To create class activation map using the grad-cam method you need to install the package simply by typing:

 ```shell
 pip install grad-cam